Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 Efficiency and fastness will improve the overall performance of our application - which numerous studies have proven to be the number 1 factor for good user experience.
 Improving on these factors will literally increase our revenue.
-And hey - I'm more likely to keep an app that respectfully uses my data plan.
+And hey - I'm more likely to keep using an app that respectfully uses my data plan.

 An easy to use API can greatly decrease the time that is required to innovate on new features.
 Developers will have a much nicer time implementing a feature and we can roll them out more frequently to our customers.
+And the easier an API is to use, the lower the risk of introducing bugs is.

 An API is about it's users.